Wandering Nun – Inspiring Documentary Recommendation

 We also learn that the Mad Saint has a sordid history, from which he has gained wisdom.

-Throughout the documentary, we meet nuns and monks following their chosen path to enlightenment.
-I find myself wondering if Ani will find another monastery to feel at home in?
-Surely, she won’t keep wandering the countryside facing extreme elements.
+Throughout the documentary, we meet nuns and monks as they follow their chosen path to enlightenment.
+I find myself wondering if Ani will find another monastery where she feels at home.
+Surely, she won’t keep wandering the countryside facing harsh elements.

-As the film continues, we see Ani humbly rooted in her desire to follow the invisible footsteps of those who have travelled the land before her.
-Satisfied to walk alone, without seeking understanding or permission, she demands nothing; she walks for peace and for the well-being of all sentient beings.
+As the film unfolds, we see Ani humbly committed to following the invisible footsteps of those who have travelled the land before her.
+Content to walk alone, without seeking understanding or permission, she demands nothing; she walks for peace and the well-being of all sentient beings.

-For those of us living outside convents—as mothers, fathers, wives, husbands, daughters, sons, friends, and members of society—we can feel overwhelmed by Western society’s expectations of what daily life should look like.
+For those of us living outside convents—whether as mothers, fathers, wives, husbands, daughters, sons, friends, or members of society—we can feel overwhelmed by Western society’s expectations of what daily life should look like.
 The tasks are many, all focused on making ends meet.

-While most of us aren’t going to abandon our daily routine to explore the Himalayas we can draw inspiration from Ani – finding satisfaction in sacrifice as an expression of service, not expecting life to be easy, not anticipating that we will be happy living a conventional life, pacing ourselves as we climb metaphorical mountains each day, and staying true to our hearts while respecting the exchange of others’ differing beliefs and experiences.
+However, we can find inspiration from Ani—discovering fulfillment in sacrifice as an act of service, pacing ourselves as we ascend metaphorical mountains each day, and staying true to our hearts while respecting others’ differing beliefs and experiences.

 “Learn to tame your inner energies, and you will understand everything. ”